Re-adaptation of Classic Myth: Is Creation of the Gods Worth the Watch?

 Currently, among the films and TV dramas directly titled after or related to “The Investiture of Gods,” only two versions have gained recognition from audiences: the 1990 TV drama directed by Guo Xinling, starring Fu Yiwei, Lan Tianye, etc., as well as the 2001 TV drama directed by Hong Kong's Liu Shiyu, featuring Chen Haomin, Wen Bixia, etc.

 Upon closer examination of these reasons for such lukewarm reception lies not in an inability to tell the story effectively but rather because it is inherently challenging.
-As a typical ensemble novel with numerous characters who possess both good and evil qualities themselves – each highly distinctive – bringing all these characters vividly to life becomes an arduous test for narrative logic as well as clarity and distinctiveness in every plot point.
+As a typical ensemble with numerous characters who possess both good and evil qualities themselves – each highly distinctive – bringing all these characters vividly to becomes an arduous test for narrative logic as well as clarity and distinctiveness in every plot point.

 Re-adaptation of Classic Myth: Is Creation of the Gods Worth the Watch?-12